 When engaged in the estate planning, one of the primary things you will be considering is how you will be able to maximize the inheritance of your beneficiaries.
 An estate planning lawyer can advise you regarding state and federal taxes that can help your loved ones to retain as much of the assets they have inherited.
 For a small business, your loved ones may be required to pay up to 50% in taxes.
 Because many businesses do not have this level of liquidity, many beneficiaries must sell the business in order to cover the estate taxes.
 However, it’s important to be aware that your lawyer may be able to advise you of certain tax breaks that your small business may be able to benefit from.

 Whether you have plans to retire or are planning for your business when you no longer living, it’s important that you ensure a smooth transition for your business.
 This can help your business to continue operating seamlessly when your business changes hands.

 When planning for the future of your small business, it’s essential that you have conversations with your family.
 You will want to know where your children and family members stand when it comes to your business.
 Additionally, having conversations with loved ones can mitigate the risk of conflict occurring.

 Are you a small business owner?
 Whether your business is a fairly new venture, or a family business that you have owned for a number of years, it can be easy to put off the process of estate planning.
 However, it’s important to note that by engaging in this process you can provide yourself and your loved ones with peace of mind in knowing that you have a clear plan for when the time comes.
 Don’t delay this process any longer, contact an estate planning lawyer for the guidance you deserve.

-Contact an estate planning lawyer in Chandler, AZ for more information.
+Contact an estate planning lawyer for more information.